Homburg (Saar) Hauptbahnhof: Long distance

-Several services each day, classified as EuroCity (EC) or Intercity-Express (ICE) services, connect Homburg directly with Frankfurt am Main, Kassel, Dresden, Stuttgart, Munich, Salzburg and Graz.
-The ICE services on the Frankfurt–Paris route have not stopped here since December 2007.
+Three long-distance services stop at the station each day.

 Rapid transit and regional transportation

 Freight

 Besides passenger services, eight tracks are allocated for freight operations.
 Two of the town’s three industrial areas are connected by sidings.
 There is also a siding on the line to Bexbach connecting to the site of the former army depot in Homburg.

 Facilities

 The Deutsche Bahn travel centre is open daily.
 The station buildings have ticket machines, public telephones, lockers, toilets (including for the disabled), a bistro-cafe, a station bookshop, a restaurant and a photo booth.